England and Wales: History of jurisdiction

-During the Roman occupation of Britain, the area of present-day England and Wales was administered as a single unit, except for the land to the north of Hadrian's Wall – though the Roman-occupied area varied in extent, and for a time extended to the Antonine/Severan Wall.
+During the Roman occupation of Britain, the area of present-day England and Wales was administered as a single unit, except for the land to the north of Hadrian's Wall – though the Roman-occupied area varied in extent, and for a time extended to the Antonine/Severan Wall (situated entirely in modern-day Scotland).
 It is thought that at that time most of the native inhabitants of Roman Britain spoke Brythonic languages, but they were all regarded as Britons, divided into numerous tribes.
 After the conquest, the Romans administered this region as a single unit, the province of Britain.

 Long after the departure of the Romans, the Britons in what became Wales developed their own system of law, first codified by Hywel Dda (Hywel the Good; reigned 942–950) when he was king of most of present-day Wales (compare King of Wales); in England Anglo-Saxon law was initially codified by Alfred the Great in his Legal Code, c.
 893. However, after the Norman invasion of Wales in the 11th century, English law came to apply in the parts of Wales conquered by the Normans (the Welsh Marches).
 In 1283, the English, led by Edward I, with the biggest army brought together in England since the 11th century, conquered the remainder of Wales, then organised as the Principality of Wales.
 This was then united with the English crown by the Statute of Rhuddlan of 1284.
 This aimed to replace Welsh criminal law with English law.